fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 ##### ZoteroPreview
 [ZoteroPreview](https://github.com/dcartertod/zotero-plugins) provides an immediate display of the formatting performed by a citation style, but it is not possible to select several item or several styles at once.
-ZoteroPreview is an extension and is therefore not installed in Zotero by default.
+ZoteroPreview is a plugin and is therefore not installed in Zotero by default.

-Installing an extension in Zotero involves loading into Zotero a file in a specific format, the `.xpi` format, following the steps below.
+Installing a plugin in Zotero involves loading into Zotero a file in a specific format, the `.xpi` format, following the steps below.

-* Save on your computer the `.xpi` file from the website of the extension.
+* Save on your computer the `.xpi` file from the website of the plugin.
-* In Zotero, go to the _Tools_ > _Extensions_ menu.
+* In Zotero, go to the _Tools_ > _Plugins_ menu.
 * Click on the cogwheel and choose _Install Plugin From File_.
 * Select and load the `.xpi` file.